cbanbury/link-context/README.md

   }]
 ```

 Here we have retrieved an array of objects matching the search criteria of `bo`.
 If no results are found an empty array is returned.

 ### Running Locally
-If you don't want to use http://asc.li and would rather run your own instance, its as easy as:
+If you don't want to use http://asc.li and would rather run your own instance:

     $ npm install link-context
     $ cd node_modules/link-context